 A MUSICAL WITHOUT BORDERS

-Everyone has baggage in this timely mother-daughter musical about escaping and belonging from the Pulitzer Prize-winning playwright who wrote the book for the Tony Award-winning production of In the Heights.
+Everyone has baggage in this timely mother-daughter musical about escaping and belonging from the Pulitzer Prize-winning playwright who wrote the book for the Tony Award-winning In the Heights.
 Join Olivia and her mother on their cross-country road trip.
 Mothers may teach you where you come from, but they can be the trickiest things.
 Learn more.

 By Keenan Scott II